LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 And what do you know, I suddenly had a new found appreciation for Groovy.
 I used to view it as basically Java, but with scripting thrown into it.
 Looking at it as a scripting language first with elements of Java completed changed how I saw the language.

 It turns out, learning new languages does widen your view.
 It gives you a new way to look at things and gives you a much deeper understanding of the underlying concepts.
 I'd say today was a good day for learning, and now, I'm even more curious to see what other languages the programming world has to offer.

+## July 25, 2018

+### 7:57 AM

+Got to do two out of the three activities for Day 2 in Ruby.
+Got a few errors here and there but that allowed me to understand how the language worked a little better.